Skip to main content

 Bio photo of Michael Lostritto

-Michael joined CCK in September of 2016 as an Attorney, was named Supervising Attorney in 2021, and now serves as a Managing Attorney.
-His practice focuses on the representation of disabled veterans before the Department of Veterans Affairs and the United States Court of Appeals for Veterans Claims.
+Michael is a Partner at Chisholm, Chisholm & Kilpatrick.
+He joined CCK Law in September 2016 and previously served as Supervising Attorney and most recently as a Managing Attorney in the firm’s Veterans Law practice.
+As a VA-accredited attorney, Michael’s area of practice focuses exclusively on the representation of disabled veterans and their families before the Department of Veterans Affairs (VA), the Board of Veterans’ Appeals, and the U.S. Court of Appeals for Veterans Claims (CAVC).

 See more about Michael